imzxtingi/project03-group01/README.md

 ## About The Project
 **Overview and Purpose:** For our project, we explored the patterns in registered vehicle types and gas prices in California from 2019-2023.
 We examined the relationships between gas prices and electric/hybrid vehichles, the rate at which electric/hybrid vehicles have grown compared to gas powered counterparts, and how the growth of electric/hybrid vehicles have affected the number of charging stations in California.

+The Jupyter Notebooks are broken into two files.
+The file titled 'project3_database' shows the process in how we cleaned the data and loaded it into a PostgreSQL database.
+The second file titled 'project3_visualizations' shows all the transformations and visualizations created to analyze the data.

 ## Getting Started
 **Usage:** To successfully display all the visualizations in this notebook, ensure that these Python libraries are installed.
 - Folium